efrshuvo/omise-mobile-challange/README.md

 # Omise-mobile-challange
 This repo contains code both for a donation server and a mobile client applicaition.
-Both server and client application uses omnise api/sdk to process online paayment.This code are basically for the response of this : https://github.com/omise/challenges/tree/challenge-mobile
+Both server and client application uses omnise api/sdk to process online paayment.
+This codes are basically for the response of this : https://github.com/omise/challenges/tree/challenge-mobile

 ## Tamboon server
 Currently only two api endpoint has been developed.